 That we shall build today.”

-Kihlstedt suggests Democracity’s designer, Henry Dreyfuss, modeled this culminating scene on Dutch Renaissance artist Jan Van Eyck’s Ghent Altarpiece featuring “a great multitude … of all nations and kindreds, and people” as described in the book of Revelation.
+Kihlstedt believes Democracity’s designer, Henry Dreyfuss, modeled this culminating scene on Dutch Renaissance artist Jan Van Eyck’s Ghent Altarpiece featuring “a great multitude … of all nations and kindreds, and people” as described in the book of Revelation.
 “In this well-known painting,” Kihlstedt explains, “the saints converge toward the altar of the Lamb from the four corners of the world.
 As they reveal the unity and the ‘ultimate beatitude of all believing souls,’ these saints define by their presence a heaven on earth.”
 Ritual and interpretation were thus fused together in one visceral, affective liturgy.
-Each visitor experienced a nearly identical presentation, and many did so repeatedly.
-The message was both explicit and memorable.

 Earlier fairs were driven by a variety of ideologies.
-Rydell in particular has emphasized the imperial and racial ideologies driving the design of the Victorian Era fairs.
+Robert Rydell, arguably the leading historian of world’s fairs, has emphasized the imperial and racial ideologies driving the design of the Victorian Era fairs.
 These fairs also promoted political ideals and patriotism.
-Additionally, they sought to educate the public in the latest scientific trends (dubious as they may be in the case of Social Darwinism).
+Additionally, they sought to educate the public in the latest scientific trends (dubious as they may have been, as in the case of Social Darwinism for instance).
 But in the 1930s the emphasis shifted decidedly.
 Böger notes, for example, “the early American expositions have to be placed in the context of nationalism and imperialism, whereas the world’s fairs after 1915 went in the direction of globalism and the ensuing competition of opposing ideological systems rather than of individual nation states.”
-More specifically the fairs of the 1930s, and the 1939 fair especially, aimed to buttress the legitimacy of democracy and the free market in the face of totalitarian and socialist alternatives.
+More specifically the fairs of the 1930s, and the 1939 fair especially, sought to buttress the legitimacy of democracy and the free market in the face of totalitarian and socialist alternatives.

-In this way the religion of technology was effectively incorporated.
+In this way, the religion of technology was effectively incorporated.
 American corporations presented themselves as the builders of the techno-utopian city.
-With the cooperation of government agencies, the corporations would wield the breathtaking power of technology to create a perfect, rationally planned and yet democratic consumer society.
+With the cooperation of government agencies, corporations would wield the breathtaking power of technology to create a rationally planned yet democratic consumer society.
 Thus was the religion of technology enlisted by the marketing departments of American corporations.